AIPI540/AIPI540-Deep-Learning-Applications/project_descriptions/Spring_2024/individual_project.md

 ## Final Project Deliverables
 The final deliverables for the individual project include:
-1) 15-minute maximum presentation (there is a hard stop!) including the following:
+1) 15-minute maximum presentation (there is a hard stop!) submitted as a video link on Canvas (YouTube, WarpWire, Panopto).
+The presentation should include the following:
     - Problem you are addressing
     - Data source(s)
     - Review of relevant previous efforts and literature (if existing dataset)